Orzo Pesto Pasta Salad

 • Pine nuts or substitute for your favorite nuts

 • Slow-roasted juicy cherry tomatoes at either room temperature or cold from the fridge.
 I prefer them cooled than to wilt the greens by being too warm.
-You can find the recipe for my slow-roasted tomatoes here.
+Here is where you can find the recipe for my slow-roasted tomatoes.
+Alternatively, you could use fresh grape tomatoes or sun-dried tomatoes.

 • English baby spinach and rocket.
 My go-to greens for salads and sandwiches